 Associate Degree Nursing Program is accredited by the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA) located at

 Associate Degree in Nursing Program Accredited by the Accreditation Commission for Education in Nursing.
 2017 survey resulted in continuing accreditation

 Fax: (404) 975-5020

-Dedicate d to excellence in nursing education, the National League or Nursing is the preferred membership organization for nurse faculty and leaders in nursing education.
+Dedicated to excellence in nursing education, the National League for Nursing is the preferred membership organization for nurse faculty and leaders in nursing education.